Type of Journey

 Walking Tour of Old Jaipur Bazaar: If you want to have a look at the Real Jaipur, you need to take a walking tour of the bazaars of Old Jaipur.
 With streets full of the smell of spices, bangles, and sarees, the vibrant bazaars of Jaipur will make you experience the culture and beauty of Jaipur.

-Heritage Walk of Old Jaipur City: A Heritage walk around the Old Jaipur city will make you visit all the bazaars as well as the other tourist attractions.
-From trying the local delicacies of Jaipur to exploring the art and culture, a heritage walk will give you complete insights about the city.
+Heritage Walk of Old Jaipur City: A Heritage walk around Old Jaipur City will make you visit all the bazaars as well as the other tourist attractions.
+From trying the local delicacies of Jaipur to exploring the art and culture, a heritage walk will give you complete insights into the city.

 You will be able to find all types of cuisines in Jaipur (Mexican, Italian, Chinese, etc), but when in the heart of Rajasthan you must try the local, traditional Rajasthani dishes like Gatte ki sabzi, Dal Bati Churma, Bajra roti, Bajra khichdi(ghat), Missi Roti, and KerSangri to name a few.
 And you must also finish with traditional mouth-watering desserts like Feeni, Ghevar, Gajak, Mawa Kachori, and Moong Thal.
 You will find the best quality and original variety for these at places like Chokhi Dhani, Rajdhani, Natraj, and other local restaurants.